- We decided to compare the statistics for our website versus the other entities in the space.

 Developing the Method of Comparison Between the Websites

-There are a number of statistics that could be used, but we normally use two basic statistics when evaluating a website’s performance with readers.
+There are several statistics that could be used, but we usually use two basic statistics when evaluating a website’s performance with readers.

 The Total Minutes on Site Per Website Per Month